bluesillybeard/Pinc2/readme.md

     - Additionally, a library with an insanely wide net of supported backends is very useful.
 Admittedly, the only backend implemented at the moment is based on SDL2, but take a look at the [Planned Backends](#planned-window-backends-not-final),
 - Why support OpenGL 2.1.
 It's so old! (and deprecated)
     - I thought it would be cool to be able to run this on extremely ancient hardware and OS, for no other reason than to see it run.
 Partially inspired by [MattKC porting .NET framework 2 to Windows 95.](https://www.youtube.com/watch?v=CTUMNtKQLl8)
-    - If a platform is capible of running OpenGL 2.1, someone has probably made an opengl driver for it
+    - If a platform is capable of running OpenGL 2.1, someone has probably made an opengl driver for it

 ## Planned graphics backends (NOT FINAL)
 - Raw / framebuffer on the CPU / software rasterizer